A Goldador is what you get when you crossbreed two of the most popular breeds of dogs in the United States, the Golden, and Labrador Retrievers.

 All Golden Retriever Labs have a double coat that helps them maintain buoyancy.
 The undercoat is usually quite dense and soft, while the upper coat is longer and thicker and sometimes has a wavy texture.

 Color-wise, these Goldadors can vary quite a bit.
 That’s because Labradors exist in a wide variety of colors, and if their genes are more dominant, the Goldador may also inherit the same color as their Labrador parent.
-But if the Golden Retriever parent’s genes are stronger, the Goldador is likely to take over a shade of Golden.
+But if the Golden Retriever parent’s genes are stronger, the Goldador is likely to take over a Golden shade.

 Here’s a list of the colors that can appear in Goldadors if the Labrador parent possesses the dominant genes: